Orion constellation is one of the brightest and best known constellations in the night sky. It lies on the celestial equator.

 Rigel – β Orionis (Beta Orionis, 19 Orionis)

 Rigel is the brightest star in the constellation.
-With an apparent visual magnitude of 0.18, it is also the sixth brightest star in the sky.
+With an apparent magnitude of 0.18, it is also the sixth brightest star in the sky.
 Even though it does not have the designation alpha, it is almost always brighter than Betelgeuse, Alpha Orionis.
 Rigel is really a star system composed of three stars.
 It has been a known visual binary since 1831, possibly even earlier, when F. G. Struve first measured it.
 Rigel is surrounded by a shell of expelled gas.

-The name Rigel comes from the Arabic phrase Riǧl Ǧawza al-Yusra, which means “the left foot of the central one.”
+The name Rigel comes from the Arabic phrase Riǧl Ǧawza al-Yusra, meaning “the left foot of the central one.”
 Rigel marks Orion’s left foot.
 Another Arabic name for the constellation is iǧl al-ǧabbār, or “the foot of the great one.”
 The star’s other two variant names, Algebar and Elgebar, are derived from this phrase.

 Rigel is a blue supergiant.
 It belongs to the spectral type B8lab and is 772.51 light years distant.
 It has 85,000 times the luminosity of the Sun and 17 solar masses.
 It is classified as a slightly irregular variable star, with its luminosity varying from 0.03 to 0.3 magnitudes over 22 – 25 days.